cognee.recall(), while the lower-level cognee.search() API remains available when you need direct retriever control.

 Code in Action

-Most examples below assume you are inside an async function.
-Import helpers when you need them:Core Parameters
+All examples below assume you are inside an async function.
+Import helpers when needed:Core and Prompt Parameters

 Advanced Parameters